 Why should we focus on Instagram Story ads?

-Instagram has made an an epic score of 1B users in global, and now one of the largest social media platforms onnile.
-It is also the ideal podium on which to market a variety of products and services if you are looking to expand your business, plus, you can endorse it with Instagram Stories in a couple years.
+Instagram has made an epic score of 1B users in global, and now one of the largest social media platforms online.
+It is also the ideal podium on which to market a variety of products and services if you are looking to expand your business, plus, you can endorse it with Instagram Stories in a couple of years.

-As of 2020, there are over 500M daily Story users and they are becoming one of the most popular features for Instagram users and a gold mine for advertisers in the fast pace.
+As of 2020, there are over 500M daily Story users and they are becoming one of the most popular features for Instagram users with Instagram reels and a gold mine for advertisers at the fast pace.
 The Story ad system is only a few years old and it’s already a heavily competitive market space.

 Perhaps the most powerful Instagram story ad strategy is exposing the user to an irresistible offer.